UCL/ECON-CLUSTER/README.md

 If you need help setting up or run into problems please contact CS support: cluster-support@cs.ucl.ac.uk.

 Throughout this document there are links to help pages hosted by the CS department.
-These pages are password protected.
-To view them enter

-* username: hpc
-* password: comic.
+If you do not already have access, please contact John McGlynn for access details: (j.mcglynn@ucl.ac.uk).

 ## 1. Accessing the CS HPC